 - Cut up cauliflower into small pieces and wash and dry them.

-- Place cauliflower into a large ziplock bag and pour over the melted butter and coconut oil/olive oil, salt, pepper and paprika.
+- Place cauliflower into a large zip lock bag, and pour the melted butter and coconut oil/olive oil, salt, pepper, and paprika inside.
 Shake the bag until cauliflower is well coated.

 - Place cauliflower pieces onto a baking sheet.

-- Bake for 40-45 minutes turning several time so that the cauliflower browns evenly.
-Don't be afraid of them getting to brown, that is what makes them good!
+- Bake for 40-45 minutes, turning several times so that the cauliflower browns evenly.
+Don’t be afraid of them getting too brown, that is what makes them good!